Margrit Rainer: Margrit Rainer, Ruedi Walter and Inigo Gallo

-Personal life
+Personal life and Death

-Born in Zürich, Margrit Rainer was citizen of Seengen, by first marriage of Richterswil, and since 1975 also citizen of Zürich.
+Born in Zürich, Margrit Rainer was a citizen of Seengen, by first marriage of Richterswil, and since 1975 also a citizen of Zürich.

-Margrit Rainer and Ruedi Walter often was rumored to be a couple; indeed in the early days of their joint cooperation, but in 1959 the private paths of the film and stage partner separated.
+Margrit Rainer and Ruedi Walter often were rumored to be a couple; indeed in the early days of their joint cooperation, they were close, but in 1959 the private paths of the film and stage partners diverged.
 Margrit Rainer found in Inigo Gallo a new partner who also frequently appeared on the side of Margrit Rainer and Ruedi Walter in films and the theater.